Dynasty Warriors 4: Three Kingdoms scenarios

 The Wei scenario features similar events from the perspective of their leader Cao Cao, who focuses on uniting China after Dong Zhuo's defeat.
 During a rebellion in Wan Castle, Cao Cao escapes with help of his guard Dian Wei.
 Cao Cao then formed an alliance with Liu Bei to defeat Lu Bu, gaining several officers in the process.
 Afterward, he destroys Yuan Shao's army at the Battle of Guan Du.
 Following his victories, Cao Cao begins a campaign against Liu Bei, pursuing him across several territories in China.
-As a result, Lui Bei joins forces with the Wu Kingdom against Cao Cao, culminating in the Battle of Chi Bi.
+As a result, Liu Bei joins forces with the Wu Kingdom against Cao Cao, culminating in the Battle of Chi Bi.
 However, the Wei forces thwart the joint alliance's strategies.
 Cao Cao continues advancing on the Shu and Wu forces until they are completely defeated, unifying China under the Wei Kingdom.

 Similar to the other Kingdoms, the Wu story begins with the events of the Yellow Turban Rebellion and Dong Zhuo's coup.
 After Dong Zhuo's defeat, he escapes to Luoyang where Sun Jian attacks him and finds the Imperial Seal in the process.
 Upon returning home, Sun Jian finds out other generals have taken over Jing Province and the Wu Territory.
 With the help of his children, Sun Jian defeats the various generals, eventually regaining the Wu Territory while finding new generals to expand his army.
 Seeing Cao Cao's growing influence, the Wu Kingdom allies with the Shu Kingdom at the Battle of Chi Bi, successfully halting Cao Cao's momentum.
 Following the battle, the three Kingdoms begin to fight each other, and the Sun family lead campaigns against the Shu Kingdom to outwit their strategist, Zhuge Liang.
 After defeating the Nanman tribe, the Wu Kingdom conquers Shu at the Battle of Yi Ling.
 Turning their attention back to the Wei Kingdom, the Sun family defeats them at several locations, culminating at the Battle of Xu Chang and successfully unifying China.